 Benefits FOR a Signature Intern

-You may receive school credit for your internship.
-You will also have the opportunity to attend Signature special events, including First Rehearsals, Invited Dress Rehearsals, Opening and Closing Nights, Signature Alumni Nights, and Staff and Artist Talkbacks.
+As a Signature intern, you will receive a monthly MetroCard for the duration of your internship, and may also receive school credit for your internship in accordance with your institution’s crediting requirements.
+You will have the opportunity to attend Signature special events, including First Rehearsals, Invited Dress Rehearsals, Opening and Closing Nights, Signature Alumni Nights, and Staff and Artist Talkbacks.

 In addition, interns will have the opportunity to reserve complimentary tickets to all Signature productions (restrictions apply), as well as complimentary and discounted tickets to shows and performances throughout New York City.